microsoft/vscode-docs/docs/editor/editingevolved.md

 ![Column text selection](images/editingevolved/column-select.gif)

-There are also default key bindings for column selection on OS X and Windows, but not on Linux.
+There are also default key bindings for column selection on Mac and Windows, but not on Linux.
 You can [edit](/docs/customization/keybindings.md) your `keybindings.json` to bind them to something more familiar if you wish.

 For example: